- 1 Tips for Attending a Broadway Show

 Operated by the Theatre Development Fund, the TKTS Booth sells same-day Broadway and Off-Broadway tickets between a 30 – 50% discount from its box office price.

-While their main booth is in Times Square, they also have a lesser-known locations at Lincoln Center!
-If you want to view the day’s offerings before heading over, you can download their app or visit their website to view the day’s listed shows.
+While their main booth is in Times Square, they also have a lesser-known location at Lincoln Center!

 Once you purchase through the app, you’ll pick up your tickets in person from a TodayTix agent outside your theater before the show!